Quiq/influxdb-tools/README.md

 # InfluxDB Tools

-## Scripts to migrate off influxdb!
+## Scripts to migrate off influxdb to a better database :)

 * schema-influx-to-clickhouse.py - Generate table schemas for Clickhouse based on influxdb measurements.